 Single assessment Sample Clauses

 Single assessment.
-In determining the assessment approach for a proposed action, the ACT will decide on a form of assessment that will allow the Commonwealth Minister to have sufficient information to make an informed decision whether or not to approve the proposed action and, if so, under what conditions.
-To ensure that a single ACT assessment can be relied on by the Commonwealth Minister for a decision under Part 9 of the EPBC Act, the ACT will ensure that the Assessment Report includes: a description of: the action; the places affected by the action; and any Matters of NES that are likely to be affected by the action; all relevant matters on Matters of NES separately.
-This means that the nature and extent of likely impacts must be explicitly assessed for each Matter of NES, being, as relevant: the world heritage values of a declared World Heritage property; the National Heritage values of a National Heritage place; the ecological character of a declared Ramsar wetland; listed threatened species (except a conservation dependent species) or their habitat, or any listed threatened ecological communities; listed migratory species or their habitat; the environment of the Commonwealth marine area (for actions outside the Commonwealth marine area that may impact the environment in the Commonwealth marine area); Commonwealth land (for actions outside Commonwealth land that may impact on the environment on Commonwealth land); and the environment (in the case of a nuclear action); a separate chapter or part dealing with all relevant impacts on Matters of NES; a description of feasible mitigation measures, changes to the action or procedures to prevent or minimise environmental impacts on each relevant Matter of NES proposed by the proponent or suggested in public submissions; to the extent practicable, a description of any feasible alternatives to the action that have been identified through the assessment process, and their likely impact on each Matter of NES; a statement of recommended conditions for approval of the action that may be imposed to address identified impacts on Matters of NES, including consideration of any offsets; a statement of the ACT approval requirements and conditions that apply, or are proposed to apply, to the action when the report is prepared, including a description of the monitoring, enforcement and review procedures that apply, or are proposed to apply, to the action; and the Information and opinion on which the assessment is based, or its source.
-The ...
+In determining the assessment approach for a proposed action, the assessment approach for a proposed action that will be chosen will allow the Commonwealth Minister to have sufficient Information to make an informed decision whether or not to approve the proposed action and, if so, under what conditions.
+To ensure that a single NT assessment can be relied on by the Commonwealth Minister for a decision under Part 9 of the EPBC Act, the Assessment Report will include: a description of: the action; the places affected by the action; and any Matters of NES that are likely to be affected by the action; a separate chapter or part dealing with all relevant impacts on Matters of NES.
+The nature and extent of likely impacts must be explicitly assessed for each Matter of NES, being, as relevant: the world heritage values of a declared World Heritage property; the National Heritage values of a National Heritage place; the ecological character of a declared ▇▇▇▇▇▇ ▇▇▇▇▇▇▇; listed threatened species (except a conservation dependent species) or their habitat, or any listed threatened ecological communities; the members of a listed migratory species or their habitat; the environment, in relation to nuclear actions; a water resource, in relation to coal seam gas or large coal mining developments; the environment in the Commonwealth marine area (for actions outside the Commonwealth marine area that may impact the environment in the Commonwealth marine area); and Commonwealth land (for actions outside Commonwealth land that may impact on the environment on Commonwealth land). a description of feasible mitigation measures, changes to the action or procedures to prevent or minimise environmental impacts on each relevant Matter of NES proposed by the proponent or suggested in public submissions; to the extent practicable, a description of any feasible alternatives to the action that have been identified through the assessment process, and their likely impact on each Matter of NES; a statement of recommended conditions for approval of the action that may be imposed to address identified impacts on Matters of NES, including consideration of any offsets; where feasible, a statement of NT approval requirements and conditions that may be recommended to apply, to the action when the report is prepared, including a description of the monitoring, approvals and review procedures that may be recommended to apply, to the action; and the Information and opinion on which the assessment is ...

 Single assessment.
 To ensure that a single WA assessment can be relied on by the Commonwealth Minister for a decision under Part 9 of the EPBC Act, WA will ensure that the Assessment Report includes: